MirkoBonadei/distributed-tic-tac-toe/README.md

 * board is 3x3 and would be really difficult to make it NxN.
 Refactoring is needed
 * project directory structure is flat (but I am waiting for the OTP way)
 * add a build tool to compile and test the code
+* mock game tests. now I am injecting real processes but this is wrong

 ### usage
 The usage of the game is really raw in this first phase of the project: